linode/docs/docs/websites/cms/high-availability-wordpress.md

 5. When you have added both of your nodes, ensure that the health checks mark them as up.
 Once both nodes are showing as up, return to the NodeBalancer's main page and note the IP address listed.
 You should now be able to navigate to that IP address and view your webpage.

-In order to test the High Availability functionality, either stop the Apache2/MySQL services on one of your nodes, or simply power them down one at a time.
+In order to test the high availability functionality, either stop the Apache2/MySQL services on one of your nodes, or power them down one at a time.
 The website should continue to be served without issue even when one of the nodes is marked as down.

-Congratulations, you have now configured your high availability Wordpress site.
+Congratulations, you have now configured your high availability Wordpress site!